2020–21 Manchester United F.C. season: Knockout phase

 As one of the third-place finishers in the Champions League group stage, United entered the UEFA Europa League knockout phase.
 This was their fifth Europa League campaign, having also entered in the knockout phase in 2011–12 and 2015–16 as well as starting at the group stage during their 2016–17 winning campaign and 2019–20.

 In the round of 32, United were drawn against Spanish club Real Sociedad, whom they last met in the 2013–14 UEFA Champions League group stage.
 The first leg was played at Juventus Stadium in Turin due to travel restrictions relating to the COVID-19 pandemic.
 Former United winger Adnan Januzaj, playing against the club for the first time since he was sold to Sociedad in July 2017, had the first chance of the tie, but United went on to win 4–0 with two goals from Bruno Fernandes and one each from Marcus Rashford and Daniel James.
 Winger Amad Diallo made his first-team debut for the club when he came on for Mason Greenwood.
 In the return leg at Old Trafford, Mikel Oyarzabal's missed penalty and a goal from Axel Tuanzebe that was disallowed for a foul by Lindelöf meant the match finished as a goalless draw.
 Forward Shola Shoretire made his European debut when he came on for Greenwood and became the youngest United player to appear in a European fixture, beating the record of Norman Whiteside by 108 days.

 In the round of 16, United were drawn against Italian club and fellow former UEFA Champions League winner Milan, whom they last met in the 2009–10 UEFA Champions League knockout phase.
 This would be their first meeting outside the European Cup/UEFA Champions League.
-In the first leg, Amad Diallo scored first – his maiden goal for United – only to be equalised by Simon Kjær in the stoppage time.
+In the first leg, Amad scored first – his maiden goal for United – only to be equalised by Simon Kjær in the stoppage time.
 In the second leg, substitute Paul Pogba, playing his first game since 6 February 2021, scored the only goal as United progressed to the quarter-finals with a 2–1 aggregate win.
 Former United striker Zlatan Ibrahimović played against the club for the first time since leaving for LA Galaxy in March 2018 and nearly equalised via a header saved by goalkeeper Dean Henderson.

 In the quarter-finals, United were drawn against another Spanish club in the form of Granada, whom they never played against before.
 This was the first season in their history that United faced more than one Spanish opposition.
 United won the first leg 2–0 with goals scored by Rashford and Fernandes, the club's first ever consecutive European away win against Spanish sides.
 Rashford became the first Englishman to score eight European competition proper goals in a single season since Bobby Charlton in 1964–65 season.
 In the return leg, a goal from Edinson Cavani and an own goal from Jesús Vallejo ensured United's passage to the semi-finals.